Pascal-Schmidt/ga-dashboard-YT/part_1/Blogpost_1.md

 I participated in the R Shiny 2021 contest and published an application similar to the Google Analytics dashboard.
-For that, I used the Google Analytics API and the Google Search Console API to pull my own data from my blog directly in to the application.
+For that, I used the Google Analytics API and the Goolgle Search Console API to pull my own data from my blog directly in to the application.

 The application uses the `shinyauthr` library because the dashboard can be adjusted for each user who has their own user name and password.
-On the first page, there are some visualizations for page views, devices used, etc. On the second page there is a time-series model that tries to predict my page views for two months in advance.
+On the first page, there are some visualizations for page views, devices used, etc. On the second page there is a timeseries model that tries to predict my page views for two months in advance.

 I have been learning R Shiny seriously for a year now and tried to put in as much knowledge as possible from my learning over the past year.
 Some features of the app include:

--   JavaScript and jQuery code + some CSS and Bootstrap classes for better user experience
+-   JavaScript annd jQuery code + some CSS and Boostrap classes for better user experience
 -   The Shiny router package from Appsilon to make the app appear like a multipage application.
 -   A mongoDB database to save user data and individualize the dashboard.
--   Modularization of code to create a maintainable application that is easy to extend.
+-   Modularization of code to create a maintanable application that is easy to extend.
 -   Custom functions for better unit testing.
 -   R Shiny testing.